mikewallis/arc_accounting/arc_accounting_python/README.md

       --accountingfile=/tmp/issmcd/accounting_arc3 \
       --accountingfile=/tmp/issmcd/accounting_arc2

+Added '--bymonth' or '--byyear' to see how usage varies within the date range.

 See "./accounting --help" for more details.
 All arguments are optional.

 Alternatively, program can be imported into an interactive python session: